-My contemporary romance novel, The Letter, is a story of a desperate woman and a man haunted by his past.
+The Letter, is a contemporary romance novel about a desperate woman and a man haunted by his past.

 Martha is unable to accept the fact that Danny ended their brief relationship.
 She’s convinced herself that he will eventually return, and she’s okay with him seeing other women.
 In her mind, it will prove to him, once and for all, that she’s the only woman for him.
 In the meantime, she’s keeping in touch.
 First it was by text and email, but when a family member became concerned, she switched tactics.
 She’s now sending Danny handwritten cards and letters.